Join us

 What’s involved with being a Trustee?

-Our Council of Trustees is elected by other members to guide the strategic direction of the Society.
+Our Board of Trustees is elected by members to guide the strategic direction of the Society.
 They’re responsible for directing the affairs of the Society, making sure it’s solvent, well run and delivering the best outcomes for members.
 They also lead on the development of the Society’s vision and strategy.
-Day-to-day duties include replying to emails, volunteering for sub groups and actioning plans.

 Time commitment

-Trustees typically meet face-to-face for a full-day meeting around four times a year.
-As a full Board, they also have around six one-hour video conference calls each year plus sub groups meetings.
+Trustees typically meet face-to-face for a full-day meeting up to four times a year.
+As a full Board, they also have around six one-hour video conference calls each year, plus monthly sub-groups meetings.

 Who can be a Trustee?